Denzel Curry

-Denzel Rae Don Curry (born February 16, 1995) is an American rapper, singer, and songwriter.
-Born and raised in Carol City, Florida, Curry started rapping while in the sixth grade and began working on his first mixtape in 2011.
-Influenced by underground Florida rapper SpaceGhostPurrp, the mixtape was later featured on Purrp's social media, giving Curry attention in the local music scene and resulting in him joining Purrp's hip-hop collective Raider Klan.
+Denzel Rae Don Curry (born February 16, 1995) is an American rapper.
+Born and raised in Miami Gardens, Florida, Curry started rapping while in the sixth grade and began working on his first mixtape, King Remembered Underground Tape 1991–1995, in 2011, which was influenced by underground Florida rapper SpaceGhostPurrp.
+The mixtape was later featured on SpaceGhostPurrp's social media, giving Curry attention in the local music scene and resulting in him joining the former's hip-hop collective Raider Klan.

 Curry left Raider Klan in 2013, releasing his debut studio album, Nostalgic 64, in September of that year, while still in high school.
 He has since released three extended plays: 32 Zel/Planet Shrooms in 2015, 13 in 2017, and Unlocked (a collaboration with Kenny Beats) in 2020, and four studio albums: Imperial in 2016, Ta13oo in 2018, Zuu in 2019, and Melt My Eyez See Your Future in 2022.
 Ta13oo, Zuu, and Melt My Eyez debuted at numbers 28, 32, and 51 on the Billboard 200 chart, respectively, with Melt My Eyez returning at number 17 after the release of an extended edition.
-All of his projects have garnered significant critical acclaim.
+Two years later, Curry announced King of the Mischievous South, Vol. 2 which released on July 19, 2024.

+Reviewers most often praise his aggressive rapping style, energetic performance, lyrical abilities, and artistic versatility.
+He has been credited as one of the pioneers of the SoundCloud rap genre.

 Early life

-Denzel Rae Don Curry was born on February 16, 1995, in Carol City, Florida.
-He is of Bahamian descent through both his mother and father.
-Curry started down an artist's path with early poetry ambitions in elementary school before he began rapping in the sixth grade.
+Denzel Rae Don Curry was born on February 16, 1995, in the Carol City neighborhood of Miami Gardens, Florida.
+Curry started down an artist's path with early poetic ambitions in elementary school before he began rapping in the sixth grade.
 His time was spent at a local Boys & Girls Clubs of America chapter where he challenged others to rap battles.
 He attended Miami's Design and Architecture High School for two years before being expelled.
 Curry then attended Miami Carol City Senior High School, where he started working on Nostalgic 64 while still attending class.
-In a 2018 interview with The Breakfast Club, Curry disclosed that he was molested by an unnamed older male during his childhood.
+In a 2018 interview with The Breakfast Club, Curry disclosed that he was molested by an unnamed older man during his childhood.